You are listening to the Sean Hannity Radio Show Podcast.

 Imagine how much more difficult Iran would be if they had nuclear weapons.

-A nuclear Iran, I think, Sean could be uh more dangerous than uh Syria and North Korea combined.
+A nuclear Iran, I think, Sean, could be more dangerous than Syria and North Korea combined.

-And as I said, fifty years ago, Israel faced it an existential threat.
+And as I said, 50 years ago, Israel faced it an existential threat.

 Now they face an existential threat.

-And just let me add, in terms of that uh docudrama, if people want to get a hold of it, they can go to In Our Hands 1967.com, get tickets is going to be a Fathom event on May 23rd, uh around the country.
+And just let me add, in terms of that docudrama, if people want to get a hold of it, they can go to in our hands 1967.com, get tickets.

-By the way, fathom event means and you're talking about the United States.
+By the way, a fathom event means, and you're talking about the United States.

 Exactly.